wdk-docs/jsdoc-docs/source/about/getting-started.rst

    function Book(title, author) {
    }

 More tags can be used to add more information.
-See the `home page <index.html#block-tags>`__ for a complete list of tags that are recognized by JSDoc 3.
+See the `home page <index#block-tags>` for a complete list of tags that are recognized by JSDoc 3.

 .. code-block:: js
    :caption: Adding more information with tags